 With the cost of dentistry in the UK on the rise, many people are unable to afford the dental treatment they need.
 Even those with dental insurance can face high out-of-pocket costs for major work.
 Travelling to a dentist in Cancun, Mexico is one way to save hundreds or thousands of pounds on your dental bill, plus it's a great excuse for a holiday.

 Why travel to a dentist in Cancun?

-Cancun welcomes around 5 million visitors a year and is rated the #3 top destination in Mexico for 2018, the #1 spot going to nearby Playa del Carmen.
-Not all of these visitors come to visit a dentist, of course, but a growing number are seeking cosmetic dentistry in Cancun.
+Cancun welcomes around 5 million visitors a year and is rated the Travelers' Choice #1 top destination in Mexico for 2021.
+A growing number of the visitors are seeking cosmetic dentistry in Cancun.

 Popular procedures include: